The University of Maine System Procedures for Title IX Sexual Harassment

 - Information on the informal process (noting that a formal complaint must be filed before initiating this step.

-- A copy (or website link) of their rights under the process.
+- Information about their rights under the process.

 - The UMS Title IX team member will file any applicable anonymous Clery documentation and assessments